Our Team

 Stacy H.

-I have accumulated 15 years of dedicated teaching experience.
-I hold a Bachelor's degree in Elementary Education and a Master's degree in Literacy, both from SUNY Potsdam.
-My teaching background spans various grade levels, including 2nd, 4th, and 5th grades, along with specialized instruction in RTI Reading and Math.
-A notable achievement in my career was helping to spearhead the RTI Math program at my previous charter school, which was designed to support students who were struggling with mathematics.
-Outside of my professional life, I cherish spending time with my husband and our two children.
-My personal interests are diverse and include basketball, softball, golf, fishing, puzzles, and participating in 5K races.
+Stacy brings 15 years of dedicated teaching experience to Dyscalculia Tutoring.
+She holds a bachelor’s degree in Elementary Education and a master’s degree in Literacy, both from SUNY Potsdam.
+Her classroom experience includes teaching 2nd, 4th, and 5th grades, as well as providing specialized instruction in RTI Reading and Math.
+A highlight of her career was helping to spearhead the RTI Math program at her previous charter school, designed to support students struggling with mathematics.

 -